Mes premières vraies vacances

-France Gall, commonly called Mes premières vraies vacances after the opening track, is the second studio album by French singer France Gall.
-It was released on a 12-inch LP in August 1964.
+France Gall, commonly called Mes premières vraies vacances after the opening track, is the second album by French singer France Gall.
+It was released on a 12-inch LP record in August 1964.

+The album is a reissue of the 10-inch LP N'écoute pas les idoles (1964), with four additional tracks from the extended play Jazz à gogo (1964).